 Although we're small, Palm Springs is a very metropolitan city.
 Our motto is, "you can be as active or bored as you like in Palm Springs."
-It seriously feels like there is something going on all year long in Palm Springs- During the main season, October through April, its one event after the other- The International Film Festival, Modernism Week, BnP Open, White Party, Biker Weekend, Coachella Music Festival, Stagecoach, Tour De Palm Springs, Splash House, Gay Pride- honestly, as a resident, it is hard to keep up with everything that's going on.
+It seriously feels like there is something going on all year long in Palm Springs- During the main season, October through April, there's one event after the other- The International Film Festival, Modernism Week, BnP Open, White Party, Biker Weekend, Coachella Music Festival, Stagecoach, Tour De Palm Springs, Splash House, Gay Pride- honestly, as a resident, it is hard to keep up with everything that's going on.

-Additionally we have a happening art scene, including one of the top small museums, in the country.
+Additionally we have a happening art scene, including one of the top small museums in the country.
 The Palm Springs Art Museum.
 We're surrounded by mountains, with numerous spectacular hiking opportunities.
-Oh yea, golf, tennis, horseback riding, plus lots of other activities, are available too.
+Oh yea, golf, tennis, pickleball, horseback riding, plus lots of other activities are available too.
 We're a community of volunteers with numerous events throughout the year that support local charities and organizations too.
 But many of us just like the quiet and peace of hanging out in a small town, floating in our pools, and doing nothing.
 If by chance you DO get bored, we're only approximately 2 hours away from Los Angeles, San Diego, and Orange County.
 Plus we have an international airport in the middle of town, where its fairly easy to get to far away places.